Current SMACNA of Long Island policy positions.

 SMACNA POSITION: SMACNA supports the voluntary use of a limited portion of pension funds in targeted infrastructure projects or investments yielding competitive financial returns.

 SMACNA supports federal product liability reform that:

-• Preserves employer rights to recover workers’ compensation cost from guilty third
+- Preserves employer rights to recover workers’ compensation cost from guilty third parties and that;

 SMACNA POSITION: SMACNA supports reforms to federal contract payment policy which would require prompt payment, strict worker classification enforcement and bid listing on all public and/or private work.
 In addition, bonding requirements should be enforced for the duration of the project and reform to the Anti Deficiency Act to limit contract change orders designated by government officials within the general scope of the contract only if funds are certified available for such contract change in advance of performance.
 Further, late federal contract payments to contractors should bear a late interest fee indexed to the rate charged by the federal government for late payment.

 Employee Benefits Policies Positions

 Issue: Erisa Preemption Exemption